NateEag/nateeag.com/drafts/spaced-repetition.md

 don't put a lot of long-form stuff on it because that's not my style, but these reference documents that can be converted into Anki decks would really benefit from that, I think.

+Anyway, Ankidown does not seem to have great support for adding new cards by re-importing existing note sets.

+It highlights duplicates for you, but IMO it would be better to override the existing cards when importing duplicates.

+I imagine logic something like:

+* Any note with contents or title exactly matching an existing note is treated as an override by default, but can be added as a new note

+* Any note with contents or title close to an existing one suggests it could be a conflict and lets you either skip, add as new, or add as override.

+* Any note that looks new is added as new by default

+I should ask if a PR implementing something like this would be accepted.